-- 6.2a.
+- 6.2 a.
 Provide a detailed timeline of the agency's ability to develop the apartment units and fill the units in a timely manner.
-Describe the configuration of the apartments that will be rented (e.g., studio, one- or two-bedroom apartments) and the borough where apartments will be developed. - 6.2b.
-Provide a detailed description of the referral and admission process. - 6.2c.
+Describe the configuration of the apartments that will be rented (e.g., studio, one- or two-bedroom apartments) and where the apartments will be rented. - 6.2 b.
+Provide a detailed description of the referral and admission process. - 6.2 c.
 Describe how the agency will provide an orientation to individuals during the admission process.
-Include details, including but not limited to tenant rights; how to access community resources and the locations of those resources; transportation availability; understanding the conditions of the lease; how to be a good tenant; how to negotiate roommate relationships; the roles of the service providers; and appropriately accessing support during an emergency. - 6.2d.
+Include details, including but not limited to tenant rights; how to access community resources and the locations of those resources; transportation availability; understanding the conditions of the lease; how to be a good tenant; how to negotiate roommate relationships; the roles of the service providers; and appropriately accessing support during an emergency. - 6.2 d.
 Attach a copy of the proposed lease or sublease agreement.
 For sublease arrangements, provide the rent collection and rent arrears procedure.
-Describe the supports provided by the agency to appropriately ensure rent payment is made on time by residents. - 6.2e.
+Describe the supports provided by the agency to appropriately ensure rent payment is made on time by residents. - 6.2 e.
 Provide a detailed description of how the agency will support the individual if they are facing eviction by the landlord.
-Include a description of the range of interventions that would be used to prevent someone from losing their housing. - 6.2f.
+Include a description of the range of interventions that would be used to prevent someone from losing their housing. - 6.2 f.
 Provide a detailed description of how the agency will conduct discharge planning with individuals who choose to leave the program, have progressed in their recovery, and no longer need this level of service, or are no longer eligible.
 How will the agency support the young adults through this process?
 Attach the grievance procedure that will be provided to residents. - 6.2g.
 Provide a staffing plan, include a description of the roles and responsibilities of each staff member.
 Indicate the skills and experience each staff member will be expected to have.
-Describe initial and ongoing staff training and supervision. - 6.2h.
+Describe initial and ongoing staff training and supervision.
+Describe the recruitment plan that the agency will use to recruit, train, retrain, and support the level of professional and appropriately qualified staff needed to carry out the program duties. - 6.2 h.
 Describe all services to be provided during regular business hours (e.g., Monday through Friday 9-5), as well services to be provided outside regular business hours.
 Describe the plan for providing emergency and crisis intervention services on a 24 hour a day,7 day a week basis.